run2000/perl-nrdp/README.md

 - Fixed un-escaped character issue that prevented script working on some versions of Perl.

 Usage:
--u, –url
+-u, â€“url
 The URL used to access the remote NRDP agent. i.e. http://nagiosip/nrdp/ **REQUIRED**
--t, –token
+-t, â€“token
 The authentication token used to access the remote NRDP agent. **REQUIRED**
--H, –hostname
+-H, â€“hostname
 The name of the host associated with the passive host/service check result.
 This script will attempt to learn the hostname if not supplied.
--s, –service
+-s, â€“service
 For service checks, the name of the service associated with the passive check result.
--S, –state
+-S, â€“state
 The state of the host or service.
 Valid values are: OK, CRITICAL, WARNING, UNKNOWN
--o, –output
+-o, â€“output
 Text output to be sent as the passive check result.
--d, –delim
+-d, â€“delim
 Used to set the text field delimiter when using non-XML file input or command-line input.
 Defaults to tab (\\t).
--c, –checktype
+-c, â€“checktype
 Used to specify active or passive, 0 = active, 1 = passive.
 Defaults to passive.
--f, –file
+-f, â€“file
 Use this switch to specify the full path to a file to read.
 There are three usable formats:

   1. A field-delimited text file, where the delimiter is specified by -d
   2. An XML file in NRDP input format.
 An example can be found by browsing to the NRDP URL.
   3. A JSON file in NRDP input format.
 An example can be found by browsing to the NRDP URL.

--i, –input
+-i, â€“input
 This switch specifies that you wish to input the check via standard input on the command line.
--h, –help
+-h, â€“help
 Display this help text.